AntoineDePreville/AntoineDePreville/README.md

 - 👋 Hi, I’m @AntoineDePreville
 - 👀 I’m interested in ...
 Computer science
-- 🌱 I’m currently learning ... web development
+- 🌱 I’m currently learning ... algorithms analysis
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... via my profile
+- 📫 How to reach me ... antoine.de_preville@bluewin.ch

 <!---
 AntoineDePreville/AntoineDePreville is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.